Valla-Chan/Godot-Valla-ExportHelper/README.md

 ## Usage

 - Install and enable the plugin.
+- An example file `_ExampleScript.gd` is included in the addons folder to refer to for syntax help.

 ### Categories and Separators
 - Use the `_c_` prefix on a variable to export a category.